 This site contains affiliate links to products we recommend and use ourselves.
 We may receive a commission for purchases that you make through these links.
 If you’re interested in learning more about our affiliate links, please visit our (affiliate) disclaimer.

 What Are Mealworms?

 Mealworms (Tenebrio molitor) are common (agricultural) pests and feed on grains, hence the name mealworm.
-They probably have their origin in Europe but nowadays can be found around the world.
+They probably have their origin in Europe but nowadays can be found worldwide.
 The mealworm is the larval stage of the mealworm beetle, a species of darkling beetle.

 The mealworm isn’t only a common pest but is also bred in captivity to feed to exotic animals such as reptiles, birds, and fish.
 Humans can also eat them!
 Mealworms can, for example, be processed to make insect burgers and other processed foods for human consumption.

 Mealworms are insects that have a yellow coloration with brown rings across their body.
 Freshly molted mealworms will have a whiter color.